opentensor/developer-docs/docs/getting-started/coldkey-hotkey-security.md

 	- messaging
 	- email
 	- online word processors
-1. Beware key-loggers.
+1. Beware key-loggers, especially if you enter your seed phrase.
-1. Beward cameras and eye-balls (the "over the shoulder" attack).
+1. Beward cameras and eye-balls (the "over the shoulder" attack) if you generate and export your seed phrase.

 ### Do not lose your keys/seed-phrase